inspec/inspec-aws/docs-chef-io/content/aws_shield_subscription.md

 : Specifies how many protections of a given type you can create.
 This is an array containing the Type of protection and the maximum number of protections that can be created for the specified Type.

 `proactive_engagement_status`
-: Valid values: `ENABLED`, `DISABLED`, `PENDING`. <br> If ENABLED, the DDoS Response Team (DRT) will use email and phone to notify contacts about escalations to the DRT and to initiate proactive customer support. <br/> If `PENDING`, you have requested proactive engagement and the request is pending.
-The status changes to `ENABLED` when your request is fully processed. <br/> If `DISABLED`, the DRT will not proactively notify contacts about escalations or to initiate proactive customer support.
+: Valid values: `ENABLED`, `DISABLED`, `PENDING`.

+  If `ENABLED`, the DDoS Response Team (DRT) will use email and phone to notify contacts about escalations to the DRT and to initiate proactive customer support.

+  If `PENDING`, you have requested proactive engagement and the request is pending.
+The status changes to `ENABLED` when your request is fully processed.

+  If `DISABLED`, the DRT will not proactively notify contacts about escalations or to initiate proactive customer support.

 `start_time`
 : The start time of the subscription, in Unix time in seconds.